StephenGunn/sveltekit-directus-starter/README.md

 This is my attempt to showcase two of my favorite technologies working together, in a simple, understandable way.

+## Goals of this project

+- Create an easy to read and follow project structure
+- Utilize SvelteKit's progressive enhancement to allow the app to work with JavaScript Disabled

 ### .env

 Please setup an .env file with this info: